abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 After the American revolution, George III was having a conversation with his American portraitist Benjamin West; he heard Washington was going to resign his commission and 'return to his farm'.
 The King was like 'ha pull the other one', recognizing that giving up power is very hard, and said something like '*if* he does it I take back everything I said about the guy.'
+The point is that accepting the limits to authority is hard, but also critical for good leaders.

-## Managing up can be a moral imperative
+## Managing up as moral imperative

 I mean, if you've lived not under a rock in the last 6 months, you know what I'm talking about.